 Student Counseling and Contract Form

 Student Name: Course: Date:

-Poscon(s) for counciling (select all the smalls)

-Reason(s) for counseling (select all that apply): □ Failure to do assigned work. □ Failure to achieve satisfactory performance in clinical

-☐ Failure to participate in class. ☐ Failure to achieve satisfactory performance in clinical. ☐ Failure to achieve a passing grade.
+Reason(s) for counseling (select all that apply): Failure to do assigned work.
+Failure to participate in class.
+Failure to take exam or took exam late.
+Other Failure to achieve a provide the second s Failure to achieve satisfactory performance in clinical.
+Failure to achieve a passing grade.
+Demonstrate unprofessional conduct.

-☐ Failure to take exam or took exam late. ☐ Demonstrate unprofessional conduct.

-☐ Other

 Explain:

-Specific requirement(s) for satisfactory performance ce:
+Specific requirement(s) for satisfactory performation of the set o nce:

-Date by which satisfactory performance must be ac chieved:
+Date by which satisfactory performance must be achieved:

-Failure to achieve the requirement(s) listed above contract, probation, or dismissal from the nursing OKC Academic Discipline, Procedures and Grievan or Misconduct policy, available under Section II of program.
-Any such dismis sal can be appealed pursuant to the OSU Subsection D of the Academic Dishonesty
+Failure to achieve the requirement(s) listed above contract, probation, or dismissal from the nursin OKC Academic Discipline, Procedures and Grieva or Misconduct policy, available under Section II of g program.
+Any such dismissa nces outlined in Section IV Sub l can be appealed pursuant to the OSU psection D of the Academic Dishonesty

-Student signature Date
+Student signature Date Date

 Faculty signature Date Date

-Pe erformance Follow-up
+F Performance Follow-up

-The student: nce. \square Did not ac chieve satisfactory performance.
+The student: ance.  🗆 Did not achie eve satisfactory performance.

 If not achieved, consequence(s):

-Student Signature (if not achieved): Date ::
+Student Signature (if not achieved): Date:

-Faculty Signature: Date :
+Faculty Signature: Date: Date:

-Department Head Signature: Date ::
+Department Head Signature: Date: